marciogualtieri/DataScience/coursera/storm/storm.md

 Note that I have sorted the list of patterns by pattern length in decreasing order.
 We will try to match the longest patterns first given that multiple patterns might match the same event type (e.g., "Cold" and "Extreme.\*Cold").
 They should do most of the deduplication for the event types that matter the most for the analysis (the top ones).

 Let's now deduplicate `EVTYPE`.
-Given that we will work with aggregate data, there's no need to duplicate every record in the Storm Data dataset- (with over 900K records), thus we will deduplicate the aggregated data instead:
+Given that we will work with aggregate data, there's no need to duplicate every record in the Storm Data data-set- (with over 900K records), thus we will deduplicate the aggregated data instead:

 ``` r
 pattern_to_name <- function(pattern) {